 In view of this growing antibiotic resistance, a number of studies have highlighted the benefits of natural treatments for combatting gastritis and ulcers.
 Widely-studied, liquorice extractHelicobacter pylori: mastic gum.
 This natural gum has been used for thousands of years as a remedy for stomach aches and as an antiseptic.
 Studies show that this extract may inhibit or kill certain bacteria, including H. pylori.

 The above-mentioned liquorice extract and mastic gum can also be used in a preventive capacity.
 Their activity is particularly useful in helping to protect the gastric mucosa from attack by H. pylori.
 Improving digestive transit may also be beneficial for prevention given that good digestive transit encourages the elimination of toxins including those produced by Helicobacter pylori.
 Alongside a balanced diet and healthy lifestyle, certain dietary supplements can help to maintain good digestive transit.
-One such supplement is psyllium seed husk, which contains a large quantity of soluble fibre, and probiotics, microorganisms recognised for their beneficial effects on the digestive system.
+One such supplement is psyllium seed husk, which contains a large quantity of soluble fibre, and probiotics, microorganisms recognized for their beneficial effects on the digestive system.

 Taking probiotics is a natural way of reducing infection, fighting inflammation and improving digestion.
 But how long should you take them for?